About This Cottage

 Things you need to know:

-- Pets are not permitted at this property
+- Dogs are welcome at this property although some restrictions apply.

-- Linens and indoor towels are provided for all reservations; please bring your own outdoor towels
+- Linens and indoor towels are provided for all rentals; please bring your own outdoor towels

-- A post-rental cleaning service is provided for all reservations; however, the cottage is to be left in a tidy condition
+- A post rental cleaning service is included; however, guests are to leave the property in a tidy condition

 - BBQ Grill